 Types of Nerve Cell

-The human body is composed of several different types of neurons, which function by facilitating the transmission of information through electrical impulse.
+The human body is composed of several different types of neurons, which function by facilitating the transmission of information through electrical impulses.
 Based on their functions, the neurons are classified into three types:

-Neurons, which carry sensory impulse from sensory organs to the central nervous system (CNS) are called sensory neurons.
-There are about 9 to 10 millions of sensory nerves in the human body and are found in sense organs – eyes, ears, nose, tongue and skin.
+Neurons, which carry sensory impulses from sensory organs to the central nervous system (CNS) are called sensory neurons.
+There are about 9 to 10 million sensory nerves in the human body and are found in sense organs – eyes, ears, nose, tongue and skin.